 4. If you horse is a poor drinker, wet down his food (both hay and grain) prior to feeding it.
 This will provide the horse with additional water in every mouth full of feed.

 The other major component of sweat is minerals know as electrolytes.
 These minerals are salts which dissolve into charged ions in water.
 These ions are important to muscle contraction, nerve function and general health of the horse.
 The major electrolytes lost in sweat include sodium, chloride, potassium, calcium and magnesium.
 If these electrolytes are not replaced when a horse sweats the horse may develop muscle cramps, become uncoordinated and may have impaired nerve and brain function.
 Replacement of electrolytes may be as simple as providing the horse with access to a salt block.
 Unfortunately, some horses do not consume salt from a block and commercial electrolytes powders provide a quick and easy solution.
-Sydney Equestrian Supplies stocks a variety of commercial electrolytes preparations that are both safe and effective.
+Most feed stores stock a variety of commercial electrolytes preparations that are both safe and effective.
 It is important to follow label directions on electrolyte preparations because too much electrolyte can be as devastating as too little electrolyte.
 It is also important to provide electrolytes in the feed and not in the water.
 Some horses will reject water that is supplemented with electrolytes making them not want to drink.
 This further increases the chances of dehydration.